1957 World Sportscar Championship: Season

 For the Mille Miglia, Maserati’s challenge was over before it had really begun, with Behra smashing his car prior to the event in a road accident, and Moss retiring with brake failure just 12 km from the start.
 With Maserati out of contention, Ferrari had no more real opposition and Piero Taruffi won the last Mille Miglia, ahead of Wolfgang von Trips, both in 315 S. The initial pace was set by Peter Collins in a Ferrari 335 S. He imposed a remarkable pace on the marathon and on course to smash the course record, when a broken transmission put an end to his race.
 The second 335 S, driven by Alfonso de Portago and Edmont Nelson, was always up among the leaders, but about 10 km from the finish, a tyre blowout caused the car to charge off the road and into a group of spectators, killing nine onlookers and the crew.

-The race at the Nürburgring showed that the British were a force to be reckoned with.
+The race at the Nürburgring was won by the British.
 The race victory did not go to either of the major Italian marques, as they were beaten by the Aston Martin DBR1/300 of Tony Brooks and Noël Cunningham-Reid, gaining the manufacturer their first points of the season.
 The British success continued in the next round at Le Mans, when Grand Prix of Endurance returned to the championship.
-Never before in the history of the French event, did a single nation sweep the board so completely as Britain did in 1957.
-The brilliant success of the Jaguars in taking first four and sixth places became all the more significant when it is considered that every one of these cars was privately entered, and matched against the works teams of most of the greatest sport car manufacturers, with victory going to the Scottish entrant, Ecurie Ecosse.
+Never before in the history of the French event, did a single nation sweep the board as the British did in 1957.
+The Jaguars claimed fourth and sixth place, with victory going to the Scottish entrant, Ecurie Ecosse.